 Coach Baker was a standout player at Auburn High that won the school’s first Central Massachusetts title in his senior year in 1987.
 Coach Baker had four last-inning game-winning hits en route to a 22-2 record as he set school records for average, RBIs and doubles.
 He was a recipient of the Jacques Award which is given for sportsmanship, loyalty and teamwork.
 Coach Baker was also awarded the first-ever Bill Peters Umpires Scholarship.

 Coach Baker was a volunteer assistant coach at Harvard University in 1993 and 1994.
 While working for the Crimson, Coach Baker helped coach two Ivy League Players of the Year.
 In 1995, Coach Baker had a brief stop at Commonwealth Avenue as the hitting coach at BU.
 Coach Baker also coached Senior Babe Ruth in 1994 and most recently for both the West Boylston (2001, 2003-07) and East Side (1995-96, 2008-09) Legion squads during the summer.

-Coach Baker is the author of three books which include: A Baseball Town --- 15 Years of Championships in Auburn, MA (1995), Baseball Drills for Young People: 180 Games & Activities (McFarland, 2002/2008), Teaching Hitting (Ibid, 2005).
-Coach Baker also has published six articles in Collegiate Baseball Magazine on the topics of hitting, fundraising, recruiting & camps and a pair of editorials appeared in the ABCA Coaching Digest and Yankee Magazine.
-Baker has also released a DVD, “Baseball Games for Kids” (2008) and the children’s book, Good Ole Mr. Pole (2006).
+Coach Baker is the author of three books which include: A Baseball Town --- 15 Years of Championships in Auburn, MA (1995), Baseball Drills for Young People: 180 Games & Activities (McFarland, 2002/2008/2019), Teaching Hitting (Ibid, 2005).
+Coach Baker also has published numerous articles in Collegiate Baseball Magazine on the topics of hitting, fundraising, recruiting & camps and a pair of editorials appeared in the ABCA Coaching Digest and Yankee Magazine.
+Baker has also released best-selling DVDs through Championship Productions on hitting, games, base running, and practice.